-Parameter Type Description distribution string Specifies the type of microfacet normal distribution used to model the surface roughness. (i) beckmann: Physically-based distribution derived from Gaussian random surfaces.
-This is the default. (ii) ggx: New distribution proposed by Walter et al. [47], which is meant to better handle the long tails observed in measurements of ground surfaces.
+alpha flo Specifies the type of microfacet normal distribution used to model the surface roughness.(i) beckmann: Physically-based distribution derived from Gaussian random surfaces.
+This is the default. (ii) ggx: New distribution proposed by Walter et al. [48], which is meant to better handle the long tails observed in measurements of ground surfaces.
 Renderings with this distribution may converge slowly. (iii) phong: Classical $\cos^p \theta$ distribution.
-Due to the underlying microfacet theory, the use of this distribution here leads to more realistic behavior than the separately available phong plugin. alpha float or texture Specifies the roughness of the unresolved surface microgeometry.
+Due to the underlying microfacet theory, the use of this distribution here leads to more realistic behavior than the separately available phong plugin. xture Specifies the roughness of the unresolved surface micro- geometry.
 When the Beckmann distribution is used, this parameter is equal to the root mean square (RMS) slope of the microfacets.
-(Default: 0.1). intIOR float or string Interior index of refraction specified numerically or using a known material name.
-(Default: bk7 / 1.5046) extIOR float or string Exterior index of refraction specified numerically or using a known material name.
-(Default: air / 1.000277) thickness float Denotes the thickness of the layer (to model absorption - should be specified in inverse units of sigmaA) (Default: 1) sigmaA spectrum or texture The absorption coefficient of the coating layer.
-(Default: 0, i.e. there is no absorption) specular√ Transmittance spectrum or texture Optional factor that can be used to modulate the specular transmission component.
+(Default: 0.1).
+Interior index of refraction specified numerically or using a known material name.
+(Default: bk7 / 1.5046) Exterior index of refraction specified numerically or using a known material name.
+(Default: air / 1.000277) thickness flo Denotes the thickness of the layer (to model absorption - should be specified in inverse units of sigmaA) (Default: 1) The absorption coefficient of the coating layer.
+(Default: 0, i.e. there is no absorption) · · (Nested plugin) bsc xture Optional factor that can be used to modulate the specular reflection component.
 Note that for physical realism, this parameter should never be touched.
-(Default: 1.0) (Nested plugin) bsdf A nested BSDF model that should be coated.
+(Default: 1.0)

-This plugin implements a very approximate11 model that simulates a rough dielectric coating.
+This plugin implements a very approximate model that simulates a rough dielectric coating.
 It is essentially the roughened version of coating.
 Any BSDF in Mitsuba can be coated using this plugin and multiple coating layers can even be applied in sequence, which allows designing interesting custom materials.
 The coating layer can optionally be tinted (i.e. filled with an absorbing medium), in which case this model also accounts for the directionally dependent absorption within the layer.